Sarayaku: Representation in other media

 Released at film festivals, Children of the Jaguar was awarded "Best Documentary" by the All Roads Film Project of the National Geographic Society.
 The film also received Colombia's Indigenous Festival prize for best depiction of a struggle by an indigenous people.
-In December 2012 Eriberto Gualinga received the Award for International Recognition, by Ecuador's Ministry of Culture for his film.
+In December 2012, Eriberto Gualinga received the Award for International Recognition, by Ecuador's Ministry of Culture for his film.

-In 2003, two french Friends made a documentary about the story of oil exploitation in Ecuador.
-The last part is about Sarayaku where we can see Nina Gualinga as a child.
+In 2003, two French friends made a documentary about the story of oil exploitation in Ecuador.